-Anyone aged 18 or over who is on the electoral register can apply for a postal vote.
+Anyone who is individually registered can apply for a postal vote.
 You do not need a reason to vote by post.
-(This does not apply in Northern Ireland - see the Electoral Office website for more information).
+(This does not apply in Northern Ireland - see the Electoral Office website - http://www.eoni.org.uk/index/forms-and-leaflets/postal_and_proxy_voting.htm - for more information).

 Where can I get my postal vote sent?

 A postal vote can be sent to your home address or to any other address that you give.
 Postal votes can be sent overseas, but you need to consider whether there will be enough time to receive and return your ballot paper by election day.